deem0n/nim-nats/README.md

 __Feedback__

 nim-nats is a work in progress and any feedback or suggestions are welcome.
-It is hosted on [GitHub](https://github.com/deem0n/nim-nats) with an MIT license so issues, forks and PRs are most appreciated.
+It is hosted on [GitHub](https://github.com/deem0n/nim-nats) with a MIT license so issues, forks and PRs are most appreciated.